virtusize/virtusize.github.io/source/integration-guide/integration.rst

         productImageUrl: "PRODUCT_IMAGE_URL",
         done: function(error) {
             this.on("user-opened-panel-compare", function() {
-                // This callback will get called, when a User
+                // This callback is called when a User
-                // actually compares an item.
-Use this to detect
+                // compares an item.
-                // real Virtusize uses.
+                // Use this to detect actual Virtusize usage.
             });
         }
     });